decentraland/documentation/content/creator/scene-editor/smart-items/custom-items.md

 {{< hint warning >}}
 **📔 Note**:
 The _Library_ folder is hidden in Mac by default.
-The easiest way to access it is by opening Go > Go to Folder, and Typing _/Library_
+The easiest way to access it is by opening Go > Go to Folder, and Typing _application support/creator-hub_
 {{< /hint >}}

 To share with someone else, simply navigate with your file explorer of choice and copy the full folder for the item.
 The person using your Custom Item must then paste it on their own Custom Item path on their machine.
 This folder contains everything needed to use your Custom Item.
 If they can't see it in their **Custom Items** tab, users may need to close and re-open the project.